 7. Use A Pop-up UV Tent For Naps

-Bring a small pop-up tent so your baby can sleep in a cozy shaded spot away from the sun and sand.
+Bring a pop-up tent or playard like the Veer Basecamp so your baby can sleep in a cool, shaded spot away from the sun and sand.
 It’s also a great repository for all your kit, which will weigh your tent down if it’s windy.
-Or, simply pack your DockATot dock and add the Cabana Kit.
-This retractable UV-protected shade has 50+ SPF, shielding your baby from the sun and wind.
 Pack a nursery thermometer to keep an eye on the temperature inside, and never leave your baby unattended in case they overheat.

 8. Make A Mini Beach